 How To Plan a Day Trip to Krka National Park Waterfalls, Croatia

-How To Take a Day Trip to Krka Waterfalls, Croatia
+Day Trip to Krka National Park Waterfalls, Croatia

 There is no doubt that the Adriatic Sea along Croatia’s coastline is a stunning stretch of water.
 The crystal clear water ranges in color from cobalt blue to turquoise, varying in intensity depending on sunlight and depth.

 However, Croatia’s appealing aqueous beauty isn’t exclusive to the shore.
-Flowing rivers and teal lakes off the coast of Croatia have a series of tumbling waterfalls that rival the splendor of the ocean.
-These grandiose Croatia waterfalls are exactly what lured us to visit Krka National Park on a day trip.
+Flowing rivers and teal lakes off the coast of Croatia have a series of tumbling falls that rival the splendor of the sea.
+These grandiose spectacles are exactly what lured us to visit Krka National Park Waterfalls on a day trip.

 About Krka National Park, Croatia